mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 At this time, I would like to study with you the second case of The [Blue Cliff Record](glossary#blue-cliff-record), “The Ultimate Path is Without Difficulty”.
 Let me read first the main case:

-> Chao Chou, teaching the assembly, said, “The Ultimate Path is without difficulty; just avoid picking and choosing.
+> [Jōshū](glossary#jōshū-jūshin), teaching the assembly, said, “The Ultimate Path is without difficulty; just avoid picking and choosing.
 As soon as there are words spoken, ‘this is picking and choosing,’ ‘this is clarity.’
 This old monk doesn’t abide within clarity; do you still preserve anything or not?”
 >
 > At that time a certain monk asked, “Since you do not abide within clarity, what do you preserve?”
 >
-> Chao Chou replied, “I don’t know either.”
+> [Jōshū](glossary#jōshū-jūshin) replied, “I don’t know either.”
 >
 > The monk said, “Since you don’t know, Teacher, why do you nevertheless say that you do not abide within clarity?”
 >
-> Chao Chou said, “It is enough to ask about the matter; [bow](glossary#bowing) and withdraw.”
+> [Jōshū](glossary#jōshū-jūshin) said, “It is enough to ask about the matter; [bow](glossary#bowing) and withdraw.”
 >
 > (From ["The Blue Cliff Record"](books#BCR) translated by Thomas Cleary)